 Intense Outpatient Program (IOP) or Day Treatment

-To further support the success of girls attending Trinity Teen Solutions, we also offer an intensive outpatient program at our sister program Heavens Peak Behavioral Health Services, also known as IOP or day treatment.
+To further support the success of girls attending TTS, we also offer an intensive outpatient program at our sister program Heavens Peak Behavioral Health Services, also known as IOP or day treatment.
 This helps girls to make a smoother transition into life at home after residential treatment.

 IOP Bridges the Gap Between Residential Care and Life at Home